isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-impl/dcr-ios-impl-2.0.md

     forKey:MEDIAHEARTBEAT_NIELSEN_CONTENT_METADATA];
   ```

 * **Channel Metadata** Create the channel info metadata object while initializing the `MediaObject`for the session start.
-For more information about the core playback implementation for iOS, see [Track core playback](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/ios_2.0/t_vhl_track-core-playback_ios.html).
+For more information, see [Track core playback](../../sdk-implement/track-av-playback/track-core/track-core-ios.md).

   For example: